antoinedurr/ScratchXML/README.md

 #### Print shots and metadata
 ```
 from scratchXML import Scratch

-scratch = Scratch(xml='cmd-0.xml')  # read cmd-0.xml and convert into a Scratch() hierarchy
+# read example1.xml and convert into a Scratch() hierarchy
+scratch = Scratch(xml='xml/example1.xml')

-for construct in scratch.constructs: # iterate through all the constructs (there will be only one)
+# iterate through all the constructs (there will be only one) and print out shot info
+for construct in scratch.constructs:
   for slot in construct.slots:  # iterate through all the slots
     for shot in slot.shots:  # finally, iterate through all the shots
-      print(f"Shot: {shot.name} ({shot.slot} {shot.layer} Metadata: {shot.metadata}") # print out metadata for each shot
+      print(f"Shot: {shot.name} slot: {shot.slot} layer: {shot.layer} file: {shot.file}")
 ```
 Attributes on objects can be read as attributes or dictionary elements (shot['name'] == shot.name).
 However, they currently can only be updated as dictionary elements.